wayalbhushan/volatile-memory-analysis/README.md

 # Volatile Memory Forensics Exploring the critical role of analyzing system RAM in modern digital investigations.

 ## About the Project
 Volatile memory forensics, also known as memory forensics, focuses on analyzing data stored in a computer’s RAM to uncover evidence of malicious activities.
-This project includes:

-### A malware simulation (malware.py) that showcases how fileless malware can persist in memory.

-### A detection script (Malware_detect.py) to identify and report suspicious processes running in memory.

 ## Why Volatile Memory Forensics?
 Volatile memory forensics is a vital part of cybersecurity and digital investigations: